 The result of compiling or assembling a source file.
-The file format used for an object file is UBROF.
+The file format used for an object file is UBROF for XLINK and for ILINK, ELF with embedded DWARF for debug information.

 Operator

 A symbol used as a function, with infix syntax if it has two arguments (+, for example) or prefix syntax if it has only one (for instance, bitwise negation, ~).
 Many languages use operators for built-in functions such as arithmetic and logic.